Strengthening rural communities from within

 Group of five people walking on a dirt path through a green countryside with sheep grazing on the hillside.

-We are farmers, facilitators, coaches, psychologists, and systems thinkers who understand rural life and how groups work.
+We’re farmers, psychologists, facilitators and coaches who know the realities of rural life and how groups work.

 The mahi isn’t always easy — it’s better when it’s done together.

-We’d love to hear about what you’re working on.
+We’d love to hear about your world.
 What’s working, what’s stuck and where you see opportunity.